tonioni/WinUAE/cputest/readme.txt

 Tester compatibility (integer instructions only):

 68000: Complete.
-(Bus errors are not yet verified)
+Bus errors are only supported partially.
-68010: Not supported yet (Don't have real 68010, at least not yet).
+68010: Partially supported.
-68020: Almost complete (DIVS.W/DIVS.L V-flag weirdness).
+68020: Almost complete (DIV undocumented behavior is not yet known)
 68030: Same as 68020.
 68040: Almost complete (Weird unaligned MOVE16 behavior which may be board specific).
 68060: Same as 68040.